shanedonnelly/html_pdf_cli/README.md

 # html_pdf_cli
-Bash command to convert url or html file to pdf, using chrome or chromimum.
-I find it easier to use than installing other tools
+Bash command to convert url or html file to pdf, using chrome or chromium.
+I find it easier to use than installing external tools.

 ## Installation